 There are literally hundreds of dining options inside the Disneyland California parks so you will never be stuck for somewhere to eat.
 However, these dining locations require Park entry and there may well be times when you are at the resort but do not have Valid park entry, such as the night you arrive, the day you leave or if you are taking a rest day in between the park visits.
 At these times you will not have access to Disney’s in-park dining, fear not however as Disney still has you covered and offers multiple exciting dining options in the resort hotels and Downtown Disney.

-In this article, we take you through the Best Disneyland Resort Restaurants and show where to eat out outside of the parks.
-There are a ton of really great dining options in the resort area, in the 3 Disney hotels and in Downtown Disney.
+In this article, we take you through the Best Disneyland Resort Restaurants and show you where to eat out outside of the parks.
+There are a ton of really great dining options in the resort area, in the 3 Disney hotels, and in Downtown Disney.
 So if you do not have a valid ticket you do not need to miss out on the Disney Magic.

 Where To Eat In Disneyland Resort California

-This guide is designed to help you find somewhere great to eat for those time you don’t have valid admission to the park but still want that great Disney experience.
+This guide is designed to help you find somewhere great to eat for those times you don’t have valid admission to the park but still want that great Disney experience.
 There are many reasons why you would be in the resort and not have a valid ticket.
 And during these times you may still want to experience Disney Dining.

 Most people arrive the night before their first day in the park, ready to get an early night so they can hit rope drop the morning after and smash the park, So a visit to Downtown Disney or one of the park Restaurants is the perfect option.